Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 Often we will see younger patients who have been diagnosed with Hypermobile type Ehlers-Danlos syndrome (hEDS) or general joint hypermobility (GJH).
 Among their many loose and painful joint challenges are the problems with their jaw or their temporomandibular joint, (TMJ).
 Once symptoms have occurred or problems have developed during routine dental work, the diagnosis of temporomandibular disorders (TMD), is now confirmed and added to their sometimes long list of joint instability challenges.

 While many young people with joint hypermobility TMD will have great success with “splint therapy,” anti-inflammatories, and physical therapy that helps them talk and chew in such a way as not put a strain on the TMJ, these treatments treat symptoms.
 They do not address the cause or origins of the TMJ instability causing this young person their problems.
-In this article, we will present information on treatments that may offer long-term solutions to the problems of TMJ ligament laxity, looseness, and weakness that prevents them from holding the jaw in a more natural position.
+In this article, we will present information on treatments that may offer long-term solutions to the problems of TMJ ligament laxity, looseness, and weakness that prevent them from holding the jaw in a more natural position.

 We have a very extensive article The evidence for TMJ injections into the jaw and cervical spine, that explains these treatments.
 This article will summarize the key findings presented in that article.